Charlotta Bass: California Eagle

-The Eagle developed a large black readership.
+The Eagle, as it was first called, developed a large black readership.
 By 1925, the Eagle employed a staff of twelve and published twenty pages a week.
 The Eagle's circulation of 60,000 made it the largest African-American newspaper on the West Coast.
-It is credited as pioneering multiethnic politics, advocating Asian-American and Mexican-American civil rights in the 1940s, during which time the California Eagle, along with other African-American presses, were under investigation by the Office of the Secretary of War, who viewed it as a threat to national security.
-The Department of Justice interrogated Bass in 1942 over claims that the paper was funded by Japan and Germany.

 When the editor John J. Neimore became ill, he turned the operations of the Eagle over to Spears.
 After Neimore's death, "it turned out, this Black-founded newspaper was owned by a white man, who offered his support only if [Spears] would become his 'sweetheart.'
 'Get out, you dirty dog!' she told him.
 She borrowed $50 from a local store owner to purchase the deed."
 She renamed the newspaper company to the California Eagle due to increasing social and political issues.

 Her purpose for the California Eagle was to write about the wrongs of society.
 The newspaper served as a source of both information and inspiration for the black community, which was often ignored or negatively portrayed by the predominant white press.
 As publisher, Bass was committed to producing a quality periodical.
 In her weekly column "On the Sidewalk", begun in 1927, she drew attention to unjust social and political conditions for all Los Angeles minority communities and campaigned vigorously for reform.

+The Eagle is credited as pioneering multi-ethnic politics, advocating Asian-American and Mexican-American civil rights in the 1940s, especially during World War II.
+Most Japanese Americans were relocated from the West Coast to interior detention camps after the attack on Pearl Harbor and fears about security.
+The California Eagle, along with other African-American presses, were under investigation by the Office of the Secretary of War, who viewed it as a threat to national security.
+The Department of Justice interrogated Bass in 1942 over claims that the paper was funded by Japan and Germany, fearing that criticism of the US was motivated by enemy alliances.

 Bass published the California Eagle from 1912 until 1951.
-Bass and her husband combated such issues as the derogatory images in D. W. Griffith's film, The Birth of a Nation; Los Angeles' discriminatory hiring practices; the revival of the Ku Klux Klan; police brutality; and restrictive housing covenants.
-In her pursuit against the Ku Klux Klan Bass received threatening phone calls and at one point was confronted by eight men robed in white, who she scared off after displaying a firearm.
-She was also unsuccessfully sued for libel by Klan leader G.W.
-Price after Bass published a letter from the clan which detailed plans to exterminate black leaders.
+Bass and her husband combated such issues as the derogatory images of African Americans in D. W. Griffith's film, The Birth of a Nation (released in 1915); Los Angeles' discriminatory hiring practices; the revival of the Ku Klux Klan; police brutality; and restrictive housing covenants.
+As she exposed the KKK, Bass received threatening phone calls.
+At one point she was confronted by eight men robed in white, whom she scared off after displaying a firearm.
+She was unsuccessfully sued for libel by Klan leader G.W.
+Price after Bass published a letter from the Klan which detailed its plans to exterminate black leaders.